 The exam summary indicated I have passed four domains and require proficiency in others.
 After retrospection and a few long walks, I told myself to measure the gain, not the gap.
 At least I was 50% there.

-It was a financial relief thanks to (ISC)2, who offered a free voucher.
+Thanks to (ISC)2, who offered a free voucher, it was a financial relief.
 However, the mental game was still on.
 I booked the exam on 21st December 2022.
 I had roughly three months.
 My focus was to work on weak domain areas and work on more practice exams.
 Mainly, I was keen to know why other answers were wrong.